Skip to main content

 Diode Characteristics

-A diode has a maximum reverse voltage that it can endure before it breaks down, thus allowing the reverse flow of current through the diode.
+Every diode has a maximum reverse voltage that it can handle before breaking down and allowing reverse current to flow.
 We refer to this reverse voltage as peak inverse voltage (PIV) or peak reverse voltage.
-Furthermore, it is an essential specification of a diode in terms of circuit functionality.
-It is imperative that you do not subject any diode in your circuit design to voltages that exceed this limit.
+This is one of the most critical specifications to check during component selection.

-The diode as a component is relatively simple, but it affords the functionality of two distinct components in one.
-The wide array of applications for a diode includes a virtually endless list of electrical device applications.
+Despite its simplicity, a diode delivers the functionality of two distinct components in one.
+It acts as either a conductor or an insulator depending on how it is biased.
+The wide array of applications for a diode, from rectifier diodes in power supplies to zener diodes in volage regulator, includes a virtually endless list of electrical device applications.
 In summary, a diode is a genuinely adaptive component that affords designers optimal control on what function a diode will play in their circuit design.

 A set of diodes in various shapes and sizes